-BMP: Multi-media Public Education and Outreach

-BMP Number (Optional) 1A

-Document Name and/or Web Address:

-Description:

 Education and outreach on stormwater management using multi-media methods including web and print materials.
 The Town shall consider the following topics when developing educational messages and focus on topics most relevant to the Town of Bellingham: effects of lawn care on water quality, benefits of on-site infiltration of stormwater, effects of automotive work and car washing on water quality and proper disposal of swimming pool water.
 The Town is required to include proper pet waste management and septic system maintenance in educational messages as part of the requirements of Appendix H of the permit for bacteria impairments.

 Targeted Audience: Residents

-Responsible Department/Parties: Planning Board

-Measurable Goal(s):

 Distribute a minimum of two (2) educational messages to residents spaced at least one year apart and supplement this message with an annual message on proper pet waste management.
 The Town may also wish to measure results in more specific ways, like the percent of residents reached or changes in behaviors impacting stormwater management.

-Message Date(s): 2018 (PY1), 2020 (PY3)

-BMP: Multi-media Public Education and Outreach

 BMP Number (Optional) 1B

-Document Name and/or Web Address:

-Description:

 Education and outreach on stormwater management using multi-media methods including web and print materials.
 The Town shall consider the following topics when developing educational messages and focus on topics most relevant to the Town of Bellingham: proper lawn maintenance, benefits of on-site infiltration of stormwater, use of detergents in building maintenance, proper use and storage of salt or other de-icing and anti-icing materials, proper storage of materials, proper management of waste and dumpsters, proper management of parking lot surfaces, proper car care activities, and proper disposal of swimming pool water.

 Targeted Audience: Businesses, institutions and commercial facilities

-Responsible Department/Parties: Planning Board

-Measurable Goal(s):

 Distribute a minimum of two (2) educational messages to businesses, institutions and commercial facilities spaced at least one year apart.
-The Town may also wish to measure results in more specific ways, like the percent of businesses, institutions and commercial facilities reached or changes in behaviors impacting
+The Town may also wish to measure results in more specific ways, like the percent of businesses, institutions and commercial facilities reached or changes in behaviors impacting stormwater management.

-stormwater management.

-Message Date(s): 2019 (PY2), 2021 (PY4)

-Page 16

-BMP: Multi-media Public Education and Outreach